selfobsessxd/jarvis-quantam-core/jarvis-quantam-core/readme.md

 ---

-## 🆕 What's New in Mark LIII

-Mark LIII is about making JARVIS **hands-free, faster, and easy to extend** — all universal: no hardcoded language, no bundled asset files, works the same on Windows, macOS and Linux.

 ### 🎙️ Wake Word — "Hey Jarvis"
 JARVIS can now sit quietly until you call it.
 Turn on **⚙ → WAKE WORD** (a one-click, opt-in download of a tiny local model) and it goes to sleep: the microphone is processed **only on your machine** by a local detector, and nothing is sent to the cloud until it hears **"Hey Jarvis."** Once awake it listens normally, then **auto-sleeps after 2 minutes** of silence.
 You can also **sleep/wake it by clicking** in the settings.
 Because it's a *local* gate, background chatter — *"I'm coming!"* to someone at home — never wakes it.
 It costs **zero** when off (the model isn't even loaded), and the detection runs in its own thread, so nothing else in the app slows down.